garrandall/popular-music-data/tracks/no-more-games-skin-deep-li-l-kim-of-junior-m-a-f-i-a-.md

 Not bad of me me to say it
 But I need it 'fore I go

-Ooh I can remember then, yeah
+Oh I can remember then, yeah
 You were going to the movies
 My best friend said he saw you
 But you were not with me